Join Mailing List

-I’m Edwin Johnstone, Chair of the Confederation of Greater Hobart Business and a strong advocate for our city.
+I’m Edwin Johnstone, Chair of Business Greater Hobart and a strong advocate for our city.

 I work to ensure local businesses have a clear voice in shaping a vibrant, accessible, and prosperous Hobart.